-Whether it's the elementary annual dessert theater, a middle school exploratory class, or a full musical theater production with students grades one through 12, involvement in dramatic productions is part of a well-rounded education.
+Whether it's the elementary annual dessert theater, a middle school exploratory class, or a full musical theater production with students grades one through 12, involvement in theatrical productions is part of a well-rounded education.

-Involvement in drama:
+Involvement in theater:

 - strengthens literacy skills,